nannou-org/website/src/markdown/posts/moss_grant_completion.md

 provided a suite of low-level, high-performance tools including types, traits and functions for working with digital audio signals.

-The name `sample` is a remnant of the crate's original goal at inception - to provide a simple `Sample` trait abstraction along with a well-tested suite of conversions between the most commonly encountered sample format types.
-Since then, the crate gained a few more contributors and grew to cover more of the aforementioned fundamentals with a collection of abstractions designed to interoperate in a nice manner.
+The name `sample` is a remnant of the crate's original goal at inception which was to provide a simple `Sample` trait abstraction along with a well-tested suite of conversions between the most commonly encountered sample format types.
+Since then the crate gained more contributors and grew to cover more of the aforementioned fundamentals with a collection of abstractions designed to interoperate in a nice manner.
 In turn, the original name began to make less sense.